MIROC-DOC/model_description/org/md_enorg/p-rad.md

 ### Transmission and reflection coefficients of each layer, the source function `MODULE:[TWST]`

-So far obtained, optical thickness TERM00087, optical thickness of scattering TERM00088, Scattering Moments TERM00089,TERM00089, Expansion Coefficient for Planck Function TERM 00090,TERM00090, Using the solar incidence angle factor TERM00091, Assuming a uniform layer, and using the two-stream approximation Transmission Coefficient TERM00092, Reflection Coefficient TERM00093, Downward Radiation Source Function TERM 00094, Find the upward radiation source function TERM00095.
+So far obtained, optical thickness TERM00087, optical thickness of scattering TERM00088, Scattering Moments TERM00089,TERM00089, Expansion Coefficient for Planck Function TERM00090,TERM00090, Using the solar incidence angle factor TERM00091, Assuming a uniform layer, and using the two-stream approximation Transmission Coefficient TERM00092, Reflection Coefficient TERM00093, Downward Radiation Source Function TERM00094, Find the upward radiation source function TERM00095.

 The single-scattering albedo TERM00096 is,